apache/spark/docs/running-on-kubernetes.md

 ```

 ## Secret Management
-In some cases, a Spark application may need to use some credentials, e.g., for accessing data on a secured HDFS cluster
-or cloud storage that requires users to provide credentials for authentication.
-This can be done by mounting the
-credentials into the driver and executor containers using
+Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) can be used to provide credentials for a
-Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-To mount a user-specified secret into
-the driver container, users can use the configuration property of the form
+Spark application to access secured services.
+To mount a user-specified secret into the driver container, users can use
-`spark.kubernetes.driver.secrets.[SecretName]=<mount path>`.
-Similarly, the configuration property of the form
+the configuration property of the form `spark.kubernetes.driver.secrets.[SecretName]=<mount path>`.
+Similarly, the
-`spark.kubernetes.executor.secrets.[SecretName]=<mount path>` can be used to mount a user-specified secret into the
+configuration property of the form `spark.kubernetes.executor.secrets.[SecretName]=<mount path>` can be used to mount a
-executor containers.
-Note that it is assumed that the secret to be mounted is in the same namespace as that of the driver
+user-specified secret into the executor containers.
+Note that it is assumed that the secret to be mounted is in the same
-and executor pods.
-For example, to mount a secret named `spark-secret` onto the path `/etc/secrets` in both the driver
+namespace as that of the driver and executor pods.
+For example, to mount a secret named `spark-secret` onto the path
-and executor containers, add the following options to the `spark-submit` command:
+`/etc/secrets` in both the driver and executor containers, add the following options to the `spark-submit` command:

 ```
 --conf spark.kubernetes.driver.secrets.spark-secret=/etc/secrets